scikit-hep/scikit-hep.github.io/pages/developers/style.md

 (like the several of the pre-commit-hooks above, or Black) above checks that might be more likely to pass after the modification (like flake8).

+Keeping pinned versions fresh: You can use `pre-commit autoupdate` to move your tagged versions forward to the latest tags!

 ## Black